JLSteenwyk/ClipKIT/README.md

   <!--</a>-->
 </p>

 **Figure 1.
-ClipKIT provides 'light' trimming and 'heavy' trimming options that perform well.** Using the same dataset of sequence alignments for mammals (A, B) and yeast (C, D), comparisons of alignment lengths, we calculated Z-scores of alignment lengths for every gene.
+ClipKIT provides 'light' and 'heavy' trimming options that perform well.** Using the same dataset of sequence alignments for mammals (A, B) and yeast (C, D), comparisons of alignment lengths, we calculated Z-scores of alignment lengths for every gene.
 ClipKIT's 'gappy' mode conducts the lightest trimming followed by trimAl with the 'gappyout' parameter.
 Interestingly, ClipKIT's 'kpi-gappy' and 'kpi' modes trim a significant amount of the alignment compared to other trimmers.
 Despite alignment length being associated with strong phylogenetic signal, ClipKIT's 'kpi-gappy' and 'kpi' modes resulted in alignments that were still rich in phylogenetic information (see Summary Figure.)
 The red dashed line represents a Z-score of zero.
 Abbreviations of trimmers and parameters is the same as the summary figure.
 <br /><br /><br />

 <p align="center">